 The Centre for Doctoral Training in Molecules to Product will train tomorrow’s research leaders with the skills and know-how in designing, characterising and developing the next generation of chemical and material-based products.
 We are looking to recruit students from a variety of science and engineering disciplines such as Chemical Engineering, Mechanical Engineering, Mathematics, Food Science, Physics, Material Science and Chemistry.

-The vision is to underpin a ‘design and supply’ paradigm instead of the current road map of inventing, developing then manufacturing.
-This approach will assist industry to mitigate against wasted development time and costs and to focus on products and processes where the risk of failure is reduced.
-The research projects range from original research delivered entirely within an academic environment through to fundamental research in partnership with industry.
+The vision is to underpin a ‘design and supply’ paradigm shift away from the current, linear process of inventing, developing then manufacturing.
+This approach will assist industry to mitigate against wasted development time and costs and to enable focus on products and processes where the risk of failure is reduced.
+The research projects range from original research delivered entirely within an academic environment through to fundamental research in partnership with industry and stakeholders.

-Minimum 2:1 for MEng, MChem, MPhys (i.e. an enhanced 4 year degree), or 2:1 with a Merit MSc equivalent from areas including but not limited to: Chemical Engineering, Mechanical Engineering, Mathematics and Statistics and Food Science.
+Minimum 2:1 for MEng, MChem, MPhys (i.e. an enhanced 4 year degree), or 2:1 with a Merit MSc equivalent from areas including but not limited to: Chemical Engineering, Mechanical Engineering, Mathematics and Statistics, Food Science, Physics, Material Science and Chemistry.
 We will also consider applicants with Bachelor degree with 1st class Hons with a minimum of 2 years experience in industry.

 A full standard studentship, consisting of academic fees and a maintenance grant.
 See website for details.